PROGRAMS PUT ALBERTA AT FOREFRONT OF HIP FRACTURE PREVENTION AND SURGICAL CARE

 Fracture Liaison Services: Operated in parallel with Catch a Break, Fracture Liaison Services (FLS) is designed to prevent a subsequent hip fracture.
 The BJH SCN is phasing in FLS at hospitals using ABJHI to coordinate the implementation.
 Anyone age 50 or older who enters a participating hospital with a fractured hip is assigned a dedicated FLS team, including a registered nurse and a physician.
 The team does a comprehensive assessment of these patients for osteoporosis (OP) and geriatric-related medical conditions that put them at risk of falling and fracturing again.
 OP medication is initiated as needed and patients are referred to services, such as fall prevention and memory improvement programs, that help reduce their risk.
 The team follows each patient for 12 months with the nurse serving as case manager coordinating referrals to other health professionals, ensuring patients are complying with their treatment regimen, and monitoring for medication side effects.
 At 12 months, management of the patient’s condition is transferred to a family physician.

-The BJH SCN has been introduced FLS at Edmonton’s Misericordia Hospital, Calgary’s Peter Lougheed Centre, and Red Deer Regional Hospital.
+The BJH SCN has introduced FLS at Misericordia, University of Alberta, and Royal Alexandria hospitals in Edmonton, Calgary’s Peter Lougheed Centre, and Red Deer Regional Hospital.
 Further expansion is coming.

 FLS generates high value at low cost.
 For every 100 hip fracture patients assessed through FLS, an estimated four hip fractures are prevented avoiding a devastating loss of quality of life, significantly reducing the risk of mortality and saving the public health system $260,000 in care costs.
 These benefits come at a program cost of less than $60 per patient.